CephalofairGames/merc-packs-faq/index.md

 **If an event has us losing XP, can we go below a level threshold?** No. You cannot lose XP beyond the minimum for your current level.

 **Road Event 44** <span class="hidden"><b>Is this event meant to be the same front and back?</b> Yes.</span>

+**City Event 51** can be added in two different places.
+If you're instructed to add it and it's already been added (or removed from the deck after being added), do nothing.

 ![divider](/assets/images/divider.png)